What is the Audience Builder?

 Selecting multiple options in the same filter identifies customers that adhere to one or more of the selections.
 For instance, selecting the “Books” and “Furniture” categories would result in an audience for all customers that have purchased either Books or Furniture or both.

 Comparatively, however, when using multiple filters, an “AND” type of rule is applied, where the customers need to belong to an overlap of the selected rules.
 For example, selecting the “Books” category and the “Lover” RFM Group filters, would result in having only customers that are both Books buyers, as well as part of the RFM Group Lover, included in the audience.
+Next, decide if you’d like to include in your audience customers from the RFM Group Lover that purchased Books only in their last purchase, or any of their purchases, by including a “Filter by” selection.

 - Have a look at your RFM Points (Store Settings > General > RFM Points > Pencil button) and see how the recency points are defined